-The following six sample sessions correspond to the Adult Education/Small Faith Community sessions and the session for Elementary Age Students.
+The following four sample sessions correspond to the Adult Education/Small Faith Community sessions and the session for Elementary Age Students.
 One option is to make the sessions intergenerational where families and individuals of all ages gather for prayer and then break out into age appropriate groups.
 Or, these sessions can be done independently as part of a more traditional catechetical setting or in a Catholic school classroom.

 Write the words "FAITHFUL DISCIPLE" on a dry erase board or newsprint.
 Ask the young people to describe a "faithful disciple."
 List the characteristics the young people name.